leoreeves/projects/geolocation-weather-app/readme.md

 # [Geolocation Weather App](https://leoreeves.github.io/projects/geolocation-weather-app/)

-Minimal app that displays the local weather for the user based on browser geolocation.
+Minimal app built for Free Code Camp, it displays the local weather for the user based on browser geolocation.

 Built using: